dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 146. In todays age Identity is a currency.
 We are the product.
 147. Blockchain should be used as a property ownership registry/recording system.
 Blockchain should not contain the product itself (ie a digital currency).
 Digital currencies are extremely dangerous.
 148. Focus on improving existing systems, rather than getting excited about trendy technologies.
 Small incremental baby steps that offer business value is a more likely outcome.
+149. Golden Copy: The Blockchain is Just a Database